jarrodmillman/pose-stats/description.md

 statistics courses nationwide which will serve as a test of the robustness of these practices, evidenced by the responsiveness to (GitHub) and other issues that arise.

-## Guiding Principles and Long term vision
+## Guiding Principles and Long Term Vision

 As described above, the current state of open source statistical software is mixed.
 The `R` community has many individual or small group contributors, though many lack proper training in best practices for open source software.
 In the